edggge/docs-site/docs/smart-chain/guides/concepts/consensus.md

 #### Step2: FinalizeAndAssemble

-* If the validator is not inturn validator, will call slash contract to slash the expected validator and generate a slashing transaction.
+* If the validator is not the in turn validator, will call liveness slash contract to slash the expected validator and generate a slashing transaction.
 * If there is gas-fee in the block, will distribute **1/16** to system reward contract, the rest go to validator contract.

 #### Step3: Seal
 The final step before a validator broadcast the new block.
-* Sign all things and append the signature to extraData.
+* Sign all things in block header and append the signature to extraData.
-* If it is out of turn for validators to sign blocks, an honest validator it will wait for a reasonable time.
+* If it is out of turn for validators to sign blocks, an honest validator it will wait for a random reasonable time.

 ### How to Validate/Replay a block